Our projects are sometimes one-offs but others return annually. Below you will find a summary of some of our projects.

 CAHAL Symposium & CAHAL Patients Day

-Commissioned by the Center for Congenital Heart Disease Amsterdam-Leiden (CAHAL), we organize the CAHAL symposium on Friday March 12, 2021 and a CAHAL symposium for patients on Saturday March 13, 2021.
+Commissioned by the Center for Congenital Heart Disease Amsterdam-Leiden (CAHAL), we organize the CAHAL symposium and a CAHAL symposium for patients in the autumn of 2021.

 This symposium entitled “Congenital heart disease: from fetus to adult” is intended for cardiothoracic surgeons, pediatric cardiologists, congenital cardiologists, cardiologists, pediatricians, gynecologists, echocardiographers and others who are interested.